odud-by/uae-fdi-resilience-analysis/README.md

 ![Blended Forecast Formula](outputs/blended_formula.png)

-For the central specification, w_ARDL = 0.5.
+For the neutral specification, w_ARDL = 0.5.
 This assigns equal weight to:
 - The historical dynamics captured by the ARDL model
 - The recent inflow acceleration reflected in the trend anchor